thumb_upPros

 About Claude Code

 Claude Code is Anthropic's command-line tool for agentic coding directly in your terminal.
 It can read and write project files, run tests, execute commands, search codebases, and make multi-file changes autonomously.
-Unlike IDE-based tools, Claude Code works in the terminal and integrates with your existing development workflow, making it ideal for complex refactoring and multi-step engineering tasks.
+Unlike IDE-based tools, Claude Code works in the terminal and integrates with your existing development workflow, particularly useful for complex refactoring and multi-step engineering tasks.

 Best For